-- a) The financial statements have been properly prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Securities Industry Act, 2016 (Act 929) and Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695). - b) The statement of financial position shows a true and fair view as at 31 December 2023. - c) In our opinion, proper accounting records have been kept by the fund manager and the accounts are in agreement with the manager's accounting records. - d) We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit, and - The information given in the report of the fund manager is consistent with the accounts.
+- a) The Financial Statements have been properly prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Securities Industry Act, 2016 (Act 929) and Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695). - b) The statement of financial position shows a true and fair view as at 31st December 2024. - c) In our opinion, proper accounting records have been kept by the Fund manager and the Financial Statements are in agreement with the manager's accounting records. - d) We have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purpose of our audit, and - e) The information given in the report of the manager is consistent with the accounts.

-The engagement partner on the audit resulting in this independent auditor's report is Gilbert Adjetey Lomofio (ICAG/P/1417):
+The engagement partner on the audit resulting in this independent auditors' report is Gilbert Adjetey Lomofio (ICAG/P/1417):